Electronics contain lead, cadmium, mercury, and other toxic components. Keep toxics out of our water by keeping e-waste out of the landfill.

 To schedule pick-up, call Waste Management at 1 (800) 592-9995 or sign up at wmnorthwest.com/Kirkland at least one business day before your collection day.
 On collection day, place all electronics two feet from your blue recycling cart.
 Put smaller electronics in a clear plastic bag.

-Selected electronics can be recycled year round through E-Cycle Washington.
-Televisions with screens larger than 21" should be dropped off (for free) at collection sites.
-Other accepted materials include computers, laptops, computer monitors, e-readers, tablets, and portable DVD players.
+Selected electronics can be recycled year-round through E-Cycle Washington.
+Accepted materials include: televisions, computers, laptops, computer monitors, e-readers, tablets, and portable DVD players.

-Bring accepted electronics to any of the following collection sites in Kirkland for free:
+Bring accepted electronics to the following Kirkland collection sites for free:

 12515 116th Avenue NE

-Restrictions: No TVs larger than 19” and limit 3 items per person per day.
+No TVs larger than 19” and limit 5 items per person per day.
 Note that this location accepts items only until the truck is full for the day.

-Recycle cell phones at Kirkland City Hall, Goodwill, and RadioShack.
-Find more locations at call2recycle.org.
+Recycle cell phones at Kirkland City Hall and Goodwill.
+Find more locations at call2recycle.org

 Kirkland hosts two Recycling Collection Events each year, in May and October, where we accept all items listed under the curbside program.

-PC Recycle holds electronics collection events at Bridle Trails Shopping Center on the first Saturday of most months.
+holds electronics collection events at Bridle Trails Shopping Center on the first Saturday of most months.
 They accept "anything with a cord."
+Some items, like refrigerators, may have a fee for recycling.